 A 3 day first timers’ itinerary to Pilanesberg from Johannesburg

 If you’re coming to South Africa, you want to see animals.
 Of course.
-This 3 day first timers itinerary to Pilanesberg from Johannesburg includes the wonders of wildlife.
+This 3 day first timers itinerary to Pilanesberg includes a safari near Johannesburg.
 Also a World Heritage Site of historic importance, as well as souvenir shopping opportunities and a bit of a luxurious splurge.
 A well rounded African experience for first timers.
 Credit to Fabi of Fabis Ideas and Wanderlust.

 Johannesburg to Sun City